 At the end of World War II, the Allies transferred the copyright to the German state of Bavaria, which applied it to enforce a ban on reprints.

 Exposing historic evil

-With the copyright gone, the historians saw themselves obliged to be the ones to republish.
-Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party's original declared intents.
-It wanted to spoil these to those who may still feel attracted to them today.
+With the copyright gone, the historians see themselves obliged to be the ones to republish.
+Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party’s original declared intents.
+It wants to spoil these to those who may still feel attracted to them today.

 “It seeks to thoroughly deconstruct Hitler’s propaganda in a lasting manner and thus to undermine the still effective symbolic power of the book,” the Institute for Contemporary History said.

 The rantings of a madman may not have been of historic interest had they not become gruesome reality, the institute said.
 Hitler declared ahead of time in a unique way what horrors he would unleash on Europe, Jews and other minorities, and the world.

 “Mein Kampf” was originally around 600 pages long, and the book sported Hitler’s photo with the title splashed across a red background.

 The annotations swell the institute’s version, which is titled “Hitler, mein Kampf” (subtitle: “A critical edition”) to about 2,000 pages.
 Its cover is a dreary gray in gray with no artwork.